yasirsiddiqui/Fetch-Apple-iTunes-Data/README.md

 •	Get the list of video  songs in any category having different rankings like Top video Songs

-•	Get the list of podcastsin any category having different rankings
+•	Get the list of podcasts in any category having different rankings

 •	Get the list of Tv Shows in any category having different rankings like Top Seasons